wpilibsuite/allwpilib/wpimath/algorithms.md

   -π ≤ a_z ≤ π
 ```

-The coordinate system is right-handed- If you point your right thumb along the +Z axis, your fingers curl from the +X axis to the +Y axis.
+The coordinate system is right-handed.
+If you point your right thumb along the +Z axis, your fingers curl from the +X axis to the +Y axis.

 The quaternion imaginary numbers are defined as follows: